kevinrutledge/before-or-after/README.md

 Last updated: May 2025

-Review the interactive prototype to understand core game flow and interface design.
-The prototype demonstrates landing page functionality, card comparison mechanics, score tracking displays, leaderboard views, and admin dashboard layouts.
-Use the design files that contain detailed mockups and responsive design patterns.
+Review the interactive prototype that demonstrates basic game flow concepts from early development phases.
+The prototype covers essential navigation between landing page, game interface, and loss screen that formed the initial user journey.
+Use the design files that contain early mockups for core gameplay mechanics.

-The prototype guided development of key interface elements.
-It established visual hierarchy for game cards, defined navigation patterns that work across mobile and desktop experiences, and outlined user authentication flows.
+The prototype established foundational interface decisions that guided initial development.
+It defined basic visual hierarchy for game cards and outlined simple navigation patterns that supported the core user experience.
+Note that the prototype represents early-stage planning and does not include the full feature set that was developed during implementation.

 ## Team